rocket-pool/RPIPs/tokenomics-explainers/002-rework-intro.md

 ## Introduction

 Given the issues described in Part 1, we now propose a rework of RPL’s tokenomics.
-These proposals are a community initiative that is being widely discussed.
-The proposals not only directly address issues with the current RPL tokenomics, but also include changes that will benefit the Rocket Pool protocol as a whole.
-We are aiming to both improve the value and utility of Rocket Pool as a protocol, as well as drive new value to the RPL token, ensuring the protocol’s continued development and longevity.
+These proposals are a community initiative and are being widely discussed.
+The proposals directly address issues with the current RPL tokenomics and include changes that should benefit the Rocket Pool protocol as a whole.
+We are aiming to improve the value and utility of Rocket Pool as a protocol, as well as drive new value to the RPL token, ensuring the protocol’s continued development and longevity.

 ## Items that directly address tokenomics issues